My role: Ux strategist and researcher

 Say Insurance is a young insurtech company in a field of established competitors.
 Say’s challenge is to develop and maintain essential trust in order to gain market share.

 Standing Out: Heuristic Evaluation

-While the site met many usability criteria, my report found room for improvement on user control, consistency in the menu, and implementation of error prevention.
+While Say’s site met many usability criteria, my evaluation found room for improvement on user control, consistency in the menu, and implementation of error prevention.
 Only one feature was ranked severely lacking: users were required to give their address before learning if they're out of area and unable to receive their insurance score.

 Building Trust: Competitive Analysis

 In insurance, you don’t actually see the product being sold.
 Instead, the customer is purchasing security and peace-of-mind.
 I performed a competitive analysis on three direct and indirect competitors, plus three innovative companies from other industries.
 I used Peter Morville’s “honeycomb” of usability heuristics this time because of his consideration for credibility as a key heuristic.
-I also studied published academic research on online trust, credibility, and security.
+This helped me identify how Say could learn from and improve upon established player’s strategies.

 I paired qualitative research with quantitative data from users to get additional insight into what users were doing and why they were doing it.
-I tested the insurance score flow through three unmoderated user interviews with UserTesting and a task-based survey with over 70 screened participants with Loop 11.
+I tested the insurance score flow with three unmoderated user interviews with UserTesting and a task-based survey with over 70 screened participants with Loop 11.
 I combined analysis from additional academic research on building online trust, insights from the interviews, and quantitative data from task-based survey into a final presentation.

 I compiled all of my key takeaways into a strategy for improving Say’s efforts at establishing trust in marketing efforts, acquisition experiences, and retention experiences.
 This work helped validate product roadmap priorities and inform future improvements.
 This work was performed as student in the MHCID program at UCI.